Eric Chavez

 Eric Cesar Chavez (born December 7, 1977) is an American professional baseball coach and former third baseman.
 He played in Major League Baseball (MLB) for the Oakland Athletics (1998–2010), New York Yankees (2011–2012), and Arizona Diamondbacks (2013–2014).
 During his playing career, Chavez won six Gold Glove Awards (2001–2006) and a Silver Slugger Award (2002).
-Chavez served hitting coach for the New York Mets in 2022 and presently is in the position of bench coach.
+Chavez served as the bench coach for the New York Mets during the 2023 season between stints as the hitting coach in 2022 and 2024-2025.
+In 2022, he was inducted into the Athletics Hall of Fame.

 Early life

 Chavez was the second of four children born to Cesar and Ruby Chavez in Los Angeles, California.
 Cesar, who was born in Mexico, was a custodian at an elementary school and Ruby worked at Rancho Bernardo High School.
 Chavez was baptized Catholic but his mother converted to Protestantism when he was eight or nine years old.
 Although all four of Chavez's grandparents were from Mexico, he did not learn to speak Spanish.

 Chavez was an early childhood friend as well as a high school teammate of Eric Munson at Mt.
 Carmel High School in San Diego.
 They were among only ten players named to the USA Today All-USA high school baseball team.
 Chavez was also named to the ABCA/Rawlings High School All-America Second Team.